-- Children develop meaningful communication strategies. - Children develop a range of responses to social interactions. - The frequency or severity of problem-causing or restrictive behaviours. - Children begin to generalise their responses. - Children become able to transfer skills and concepts they have learned from one context to another. - The level of support needed in carrying out particular tasks is reduced. - Children begin to move on from a dependence culture of secure and predictable routines maintained by adults towards a maximum degree of personal autonomy.
+- Children develop meaningful communication strategies. - Children develop a range of responses to social interactions. - Decrease in the frequency or severity of restrictive behaviours. - Children begin to generalise their responses in different circumstances, environments or conditions. - Children become able to transfer skills and concepts they have learned from one context to another.

+- The level of support needed in carrying out particular tasks is reduced. - Children begin to move on from a dependence culture of secure and predictable routines maintained by adults towards a maximum degree of personal autonomy.